marcov64/Lsd/Readme.txt

 2. LSD distribution content
 3. Hints on the use of LSD
 4. Installing LSD (Windows, macOS and Linux)
-5. Optional compilers in Windows (MSYS2 and Cygwin)
+5. Installation of optional compilers in Windows (MSYS2 and Cygwin)
+6. Removing LSD

 ***************